 If you're in any of these groups, you have an increased risk of melanoma and should use caution with sun exposure.

-There are also other treatment options for melanoma, including traditional tumor excision.
 Depending on whether your melanoma has spread, you may also need lymph node removal, immunotherapy, chemotherapy, or radiation.

 Use the online scheduler or call to make your appointment for melanoma treatment at Associated Skin Care Specialists now.